mhSadique/react-hook-explained/README.md

 01. This link can be very useful for learning useEffect:  https://dmitripavlutin.com/react-useeffect-explanation/
 02. React's own document on useEffect:  https://reactjs.org/docs/hooks-effect.html
+03. How to Solve the Infinite Loop of React.useEffect(): https://dmitripavlutin.com/react-useeffect-infinite-loop/

 # useRef